 These investments include Japanese chemical company Asahi Kasei’s $2.2 billion buyout of battery separator manufacturer Polypore, the acquisition of battery maker Saft by French oil and gas giant Total, and the creation of an energy storage joint venture company called “Fluence” by AES and Siemens.

 Australia leading the way

-The Australian government released its “Taking charge: The energy storage opportunity for Australia” report on Friday, which showed that Australia is a leader in energy storage.
+The Australian government’s “Taking charge: The energy storage opportunity for Australia” report shows that Australia is a leader in energy storage.

 “Looking at behind-the-meter, Australia was the biggest residential storage market in the world in 2017, with a tripling of residential storage deployments over the previous year,” said Ravi Manghani, research director for Wood Mackenzie Power and Renewables.

 He added that Australia is also turning out to be an important “front-of-the-meter” market.

 “In 2017, the South Australian government awarded a 100MW/129MWh battery storage project to French renewable energy developer Neoen, along with Tesla,” Mr Manghani said.

 “The system came online in Q1 2018, and as of now is the largest deployed lithium-ion battery system in the world.”

 Before the Labor Party lost the 2018 election in South Australia it set Australia’s first storage target of 25 per cent of system peak by 2025.